who we are + what we do

 Matthew Croxton, M.S.

-My responsibilities include leading project-based learning in both science research and visual media.
+My responsibilities include leading project-based learning in both science research and visual communication.
 These areas complement one another.
-Research in science is about coming up with questions that challenge us to better understand the world, and then convincing others that we’ve actually attained the best explanation; visual media can promote interest and comprehension, and require a combination of creative and technical skills to solve problems in service of that communication.
+Research in science is about coming up with questions that challenge us to better understand the world, and then convincing others that we’ve actually attained the best explanation; visual media can promote interest and comprehension, and require a combination of creative and technical skills to solve problems in service of the message.

 Chasity Branham, J.D.